 Songwriter Georgia Train joined us on The Reload Podcast to talk about her career as a songwriter and also share her knowledge on penning commercial music.
 Many artists often want to be the best and write for the best but Georgia explains how there's a different formula needed for writing songs commercially, whether that's being fast from the get-go or not being afraid to put out work that's not your favourite.
 Georgia shares what she's learnt throughout her career as a songwriter, covering on many points that are often overlooked.
 Gerogia also speaks about her latest venture - creating a songwriting house, working and collaborating with different writers all with the aim of producing bespoke songs for the indie electronic club scene or "dj music with guest vocals".

-For more on what you can learn from Georgia watch the interview above.
+For more on what you can learn from Georgia watch the interview below.

 Learn more about Georgia Train and connect with her here.